jtheisen/moldinium/readme.md

 The return value for `AfterError` methods indicate whether the exception should be rethrown.

-For events the picture is analogous, with `Add` adn `Remove` instead of `Get` and `Set`.
+For events the picture is analogous, with `Add` and `Remove` instead of `Get` and `Set`.
 For non-special methods there are only wrappers and the methods are only called `Before`, `After` and `AfterErrror`.